Investigational New Drugs and Biologics

 Confidentiality Section:

-Must state that the FDA may review subjects’ medical records and research records which identify the subjects.
+Must state that the FDA may review participants’ medical records and research records that identify the participants.

 Alternatives Section: